JosephEclipse/JosephEclipse.github.io/content/millwork/index.md

 - Exterior wood siding
 - Architectural specialties

-<a href="/contact">Contact us</a> to schedule a consultation to discuss your project requirements.
+[Contact us](/contact) to schedule a consultation to discuss your project requirements.